mjurika/ugm-timer/README.md

 - Tablet/kiosk hardening: fullscreen toggle, screen wake lock, idle-hide controls, disabled text selection/callouts, unsaved-changes guard.
-- Optional peer-to-peer pairing (WebRTC via PeerJS): one device is the **presenter** (the timer everyone watches), another can join as **admin** using a short join code.
-Works completely standalone with no admin connected.
+- Optional peer-to-peer pairing (WebRTC via PeerJS): one device is the **presenter** (the timer everyone watches), another can join using a short join code.
+Works also completely standalone.
-- Admin can send a short message that appears in a reserved band above the timer (never covering it), adjust its font size, and dismiss it.
+- Anyone can send a short message that appears in a reserved band above the timer (never covering it), adjust its font size, and dismiss it.
+Will be displayed for both devices.
 - Timer state and settings changes sync automatically between presenter and admin.
 - Installable as a PWA (works offline as a standalone timer; pairing